 - Add an extra speaker for stereo sound

 Big punch in a small package

 The SRS-XB12 has an awkward name, but you'll remember it when you hear it for the first time.
 This little speaker packs a considerable punch.

 When it comes to listening to your music or podcasts, you want to be able to hear them from wherever you are.
 That's where a speaker like the Treblab HD7 comes in with its 360 degrees of sound.

-The cylindrical design, combined with two subwoofers and 12 watts of power make for an impressive package.
-As for battery life, you're looking at around 25 hours, which will be able to handle more than one weekend party.
-Plus, there is a built-in microphone in the event that the pizza man is at the door and you need to answer the phone call.
+The cylindrical design, combined with two subwoofers and 12 watts of power, make for an impressive package.
+As for battery life, you're looking at around 25 hours, which will be able to handle more than one weekend worth of partying.
+Plus, there is a built-in microphone if the pizza man is at the door, and you need to answer the phone call.